Khaled Husein – Chairman of the Board

 He is a graduate of Rutgers University with an MS degree in Construction Management and a B.S. degree in Civil and Environmental Engineering.

-Eli R. Khoury, PE- Board Member
+Eli R. Khoury, PE- Vice Chairman of the Board

 Eli R. Khoury, PE, is a Senior Vice President and the East Region Transportation Director for HDR, working out of its New York City office.
 Mr. Khoury has more than 29 years of comprehensive experience on major transportation projects.
 Prior to joining HDR, Eli served as Vice President and New York Regional leader for HNTB Corporation as well as their Chief Strategic Planning Officer for the Northeast division.
 He has played a major role in transportation projects in the New York region and nationally involving bridges, highways, railroad/transit, and aviation systems and has provided unique and innovative solutions to complex design projects, such as the Bayonne and the Tappan Zee bridges, particularly for the New York State Department of Transportation, the Port Authority of New York and New Jersey, the MTA-Bridges and Tunnels, the Long Island Rail Road, the New York City Transit, the New Jersey Transit, The NY City Department of Transportation, and the New York State Thruway Authority.